 - Family members and/or friends' contacts in case you cannot be reached

-Most pet sitters understand that you may worry about your dog while you are away, so they understand that you might want to check in.
+Most pet sitters understand that you may worry about your dog while you are away, so they understand that you might want to check-in.
 A brief call once or twice while you are gone is perfectly reasonable.
 The rest of your trip will be more enjoyable if you know your dog is doing well.
-You can let loose and have a great vacation!
-When you get back, your beloved companion will be waiting and wagging.